 1. What is IPART’s role in relation to the NSW Container Deposit Scheme?

-The effect of the scheme on container beverage prices
+- the effect of the scheme on container beverage prices

-The performance and conduct of suppliers
+- the performance and conduct of suppliers, and

-Any other market impacts on consumers resulting from the scheme.
+- any other market impacts on consumers resulting from the scheme.

 2. How will you monitor prices?

 IPART has begun gathering information about retail beverage prices and the implementation of the CDS.
 We have released an Issues Paper setting out our proposed approach for monitoring prices and assessing any impacts on competition in the beverage market.

 3. Are you looking at the charges being imposed on small businesses in the container beverage industry?

 IPART has been asked to monitor the performance and conduct of suppliers in the container beverage industry.
 Suppliers may include manufacturers, wholesalers, distributors and retailers of beverages.

 4. What happens if you find excessive price rises?